darryldejong/darryldejong/README.md

 # ***About me***
 I am a student studying **All-round IT Systems and Devices**, currently in the middle of my degree.
 I’m learning both back-end and front-end development.
 I enjoy creating fun and innovative projects.
-- 📚 I’m currently learning ...
+- 📚 I’m currently learning:
--- Python
+  - Python
--- Javascript
+  - JavaScript
 - Besides coding, I enjoy socializing with friends, 🎮 playing video games, and playing sports ⚽.
 - 📫 Reach out to me at: [darryldjong@gmail.com](mailto:darryldjong@gmail.com)